 Not only can you browse files in Alfred, but you can also action selected files by pressing

 Tab from Alfred built-in file browser.

 Referring to the files or folders we’ve browsed before is easy.
 Type

-previous to browse the previous path in Alfred.
-If you prefer shortcut like me, instead of keyword, you can access the previous path with
+previous to navigate the previous path in Alfred.
+If you prefer to use shortcuts like me, instead of a keyword, you can access the previous path with